Stop Overpacking: 10 Vacation Outfits That Actually Fit in Your Bag

 5. Go monochrome when you don’t want to think

-6. Find one pair of leather slides that can handle anything
+6. Find one pair of leather slides

 7. Tie a silk scarf in your hair